Two New Jersey High School Students Accused Of Hacking School’s Wi-Fi So They Could Avoid Taking Tests

 Two New Jersey high school students may earn an A for innovation, but their scheme to hack into the school’s Wi-Fi and jam it to avoid taking tests isn’t going over so well with police.

 The Secaucus High School freshmen were arrested for allegedly using an app or computer program to jam their school’s network, WBRZ reported.
-The school’s curriculum is web-based, so their actions disrupted daily assignments and prevented teachers from giving tests, the report noted.
+The school’s curriculum is web-based, so the students’ actions disrupted daily assignments and prevented teachers from giving tests, the report noted.

 Police were reportedly tipped off to the scheme and investigated, leading them to the two boys.
-Investigators said the two used their computer expertise to take down the Wi-Fi network when they had work they didn’t want to complete, and even took requests from other students to take it down as well.
+Investigators said the two used their computer expertise to take down the Wi-Fi network when they had work they didn’t want to complete and even took requests from other students to take it down as well.

 The school’s superintendent said later in the week that the Wi-Fi had been restored and was fully operational.